Preserving Privacy Without Compromising Accuracy: Machine Unlearning for Handwritten Text Recognition: Acknowledgements

 \section{Acknowledgements}

-This work has been supported by the Beatriu de Pinós del Departament de Recerca i Universitats de la Generalitat de Catalunya (2022 BP 00256), the predoctoral program AGAUR-FI ajuts (2024 FI-3 00065) Joan Oró, which is backed by the Secretariat of Universities and Research of the Department of Research and Universities of the Generalitat of Catalonia, as well as the European Social Plus Fund, European Lighthouse on Safe and Secure AI (ELSA) from the European Union’s Horizon Europe programme under grant agreement No 101070617, Ramon y Cajal research fellowship RYC2020-030777-I / AEI / 10.13039/501100011033, Riksbankens Jubileumsfond, grant M24-0028: Echoes of History: Analysis and Decipherment of Historical Writings (DESCRYPT), the Spanish projects CNS2022-135947 (DOLORES, 2023-2025) and PID2021-126808OB-I00 (GRAIL, 2022-2024), the Consolidated Research Group 2021 SGR 01559 from the Research and University Department of the Catalan Government, and PID2023-146426NB-100 funded by MCIU/AEI/10.13039/501100011033 and FSE+.
+This work has been supported by the Beatriu de Pinós del Departament de Recerca i Universitats de la Generalitat de Catalunya (2022 BP 00256), the predoctoral program AGAUR-FI ajuts (2024 FI-3 00065) Joan Oró, which is backed by the Secretariat of Universities and Research of the Department of Research and Universities of the Generalitat of Catalonia, as well as the European Social Plus Fund, European Lighthouse on Safe and Secure AI (ELSA) from the European Union’s Horizon Europe programme under grant agreement No 101070617, Ramon y Cajal research fellowship RYC2020-030777-I / AEI / 10.13039/501100011033.
+This work has also been supported by Riksbankens Jubileumsfond, grant M24-0028 (Echoes of History: Analysis and Decipherment of Historical Writings, DESCRYPT), the Spanish projects CNS2022-135947 (DOLORES), PID2021-126808OB-I00 (GRAIL) and PID2024-157778OB-I00 (SUKIDI), the Consolidated Research Group 2021 SGR 01559 from the Research and University Department of the Catalan Government, and PID2023-146426NB-100 funded by MCIU/AEI/10.13039/501100011033 and FSE+.